Siepoma/AWS-Handler-Telegram-BOT/README.md

 1. Go to [Telegram Web](https://web.telegram.org/).
 2. Start a chat with [@BotFather](https://telegram.me/BotFather).
 3. Type "/start".
 4. Type "/newbot" to create a new bot.
-I named my bot "lesterchan_bot".
 5. Note the HTTP API access token that @BotFather will reply you after you created the bot.

 ### AWS Lambda